 The bunker has been insulated against water and moisture on the outside and its surrounding structure of blocks of granite offers visitors an impressive sight.

-This bunker, which never experienced actual fighting at close quarters is on the land owned by the Fiskars near Mannerheimintie (Mannerheimvägen) road, but it is now owned by the Hanko Front Museum.
-The Irma Bunker is on the heavily fortified line of defence that passed through Harparskog as part of the Finnish system of defence against the Soviet naval base on Hankoniemi Cape.
+The Irma Bunker is on the former heavily fortified line of defence, the Harparskog Line, that passed through Harparskog as part of the Finnish system of defence against the Soviet naval base on Hankoniemi Peninsula.

 Various tank obstacles of large stone blocks and boulders were installed at the front line.
 Part of an almost four-kilometre long series of stone obstacles can be seen next to the Irma bunker.